Swift version: 5.6

 yourView.layer.cornerRadius = 10

 The number you specify is how far the rounding should go, measured in points.
-This means that if you have a view that's 128x128 points wide and give it a
+So if you have a view that's 100x100 points and give it a

 Note that some types of view don't have